 Quality measures

-BPCI Advanced measures quality on:
+BPCI Advanced measured quality on:

 Hospital-wide measures

-- Risk-Standardized Readmission Rate — 90-day all-cause readmission across the participant's episodes
+- Risk-Standardized Readmission Rate: 90-day all-cause readmission across the participant's episodes

-- Advance Care Planning — frequency of advance care planning conversations
+- Advance Care Planning: frequency of advance care planning conversations

-- Perioperative Care Selection of Prophylactic Antibiotic — first or second-generation cephalosporin
+- Perioperative Care Selection of Prophylactic Antibiotic: first or second-generation cephalosporin

 - Hospital-Level Risk-Standardized Complication Rate Following Elective Primary Total Hip Arthroplasty (THA) and/or Total Knee Arthroplasty (TKA)